-The academic opportunities for students at Kerikeri High School include achievement in the National Certificate in Educational Achievement (NCEA) and in addition, competitions such as the Top Energy Science and Technology Fair, Australasian and other Academic competitions, Mathex, and Future and Community Problem Solving competitions.
+The academic opportunities for students at Kerikeri High School include achievement in the National Certificate in Educational Achievement (NCEA) and in addition, competitions such as the Top Energy Science and Technology Fair, Mathex competitions, Australasian and other Academic competitions.
 The school offers enrichment opportunities to identified students.
 Academic achievement is recognised at Kerikeri High School at Celebration Assemblies and Prizegivings.

-The elite academic awards of Dux and Proxime Accessit are presented to a Year Thirteen "Top Scholar" who, in addition to achieving at the highest level academically, are also achieving at an outstanding level in other areas across the Four Cornerstones.
+The elite academic awards of Dux and Proxime Accessit are presented to Year 13 "Top Scholar" students who, in addition to achieving at the highest level academically, are also achieving at an outstanding level in other areas across the Four Cornerstones.